World peace, lucky pennies, second chances, reincarnation, Santa Claus.

 In the 2 years after Bannister shattered that belief, 37 other people broke the 4-minute mark.
 The power of belief kept people from doing it for so long, only to turn around and fuel them through it once that belief was changed.

-That is the double edge.
+That is the double-edge of the sword of belief.
 There can ultimately be no certainty.
 Yet certainty is required to create a lasting belief.

 Our beliefs are our own making.
 They entangle with reality to form our own perception of reality.
 Reality exists separately and yet simultaneously with our beliefs.
 This can be a blessing and a curse depending on what you believe.
 Whew!